CorgiDev/techbash2025/README.md

 # TechBash 2025
 TechBash 2025 session decks, sample code, links, photos and other stuff.
 Be sure to use #TechBash when posting in social media.

 Speakers: please feel free to send pull requests with any of your content that you want to share with the TechBash attendees.
 This way we have a single place for attendees to go and get content.
+Presenters will drop talks, slides, and demos from TechBash 2025, or links to their GitHub repo in this folder.
+Place your content in a folder with your session title.

 Organization: fork this repository and put your session materials, links or anything else in a subdirectory named with the same name as your session.
 Then send a pull request and we will merge it in.